 - Cursor type checking is bypassed using the ‘Bypass cursor check‘ hot-key

 Normally, if you press and release the paste button quickly, a paste action will occur.
-If you hold the paste button down longer than the time set with the paste delay slider however, then an alternative action will occur:
+If you hold the paste button down longer than the time set however, then an alternative action will occur, where you may:

 Open ClipMan and choose what to paste: A history of the last 10 items copied, plus an additional 10 static items will be displayed and you may choose to paste any one of them.